input-output-hk/iohk-monitoring-framework/README.md

 ## examples

-in directory `examples` are these examples:
+Some examples are available in the directory `examples`:
 * `simple`  -  run with `cabal new-exec example-simple`
 * `complex`  -  run with `cabal new-exec example-complex`

+These showcase the usage of this framework in an application.

 ## development